 Types of Compatibility Testing

-Compatibility testing can be classified into several categories, each focusing on different aspects of software behavior.
+Compatibility testing can be classified into several categories, each focusing on different aspects of software behaviour.

 - Cross-browser compatibility: Ensures websites and apps work smoothly on Chrome, Firefox, Safari, and Edge.